Learn more about Jim Deva’s Legacy, his contribution to the community, and his commemorative art piece; The Megaphone.

 Jim Deva Plaza is Vancouver’s first pavement-to-plaza project.
-Located on Bute Street in the heart of Davie Village, the space was created by redesigning the block into a single continuous smooth surface that invites people in to sit and spend time relaxing in this busy urban centre.
+The space was created by redesigning the block into a single continuous smooth surface that invites people in to sit and spend time relaxing in this busy urban centre.

 This unique community gathering space features a variety of seating and the iconic "megaphone" soap box, commemorating Jim Deva’s extensive advocacy work in free speech and gay rights.